Strophox/tetro-tui/README.md

 > <details>
 > <summary>
 > Visuals depend on / can be customized together with your underlying terminal settings.
-> E.g. you can set a bigger font to scale the game, or use <a href="https://github.com/Swordfish90/cool-retro-term">cool-retro-term</a> for a nostalgic look etc.:
+> E.g. you can set a bigger font to scale the game, or use <a href="https://github.com/Swordfish90/cool-retro-term">cool-retro-term</a> for nostalgic gameplay etc.:
 > </summary>
 >
 > !["tetro-tui coolretroterm-monochrome-classic-elektronika"](https://github.com/Strophox/tetro-tui/blob/b66590cb461d34c95e988ef41b6d8b7d7783f37b/demo_assets/tetro-tui-v3.0.0_coolretroterm-monochrome-classic-elektronika.png?raw=true)